Estimated reading time: 6 minutes

 How Do Search Engines Work?

-In general, search engines use different algorithms that pull groups of keywords from articles, blogs, and web pages and then ranks a website or webpage based on what they find (according to precise search engine ranking guidelines — that are different for each search engine).
+In general, search engines use different algorithms that pull groups of keywords from articles, blogs, and web pages and then rank a website or webpage based on what they find (according to precise search engine ranking guidelines — that are different for each search engine).

 In other words, after a search engine detects new site data, it “files” (indexes) and organizes that info to make the content more searchable and at the same time assigns it a rank (Google, Bing, Yahoo, etc.) in comparison to other web pages out there.

-So if you fail to follow search engine ranking guidelines, then your website will be harder to discover.
+So if you fail to follow search engine ranking guidelines, your website will be harder to discover.
 After a search engine detects site data, it “files” (indexes) and organizes the info in a way that makes the content more searchable and at the same time assigns it a rank (Google, Bing, Yahoo, etc.)